Greenwich Street: History

 Also on Greenwich Street in the mid-1800s was one of the many outlets of "Madame Restell" (Ann Lohman), who sold pills for abortion of unwanted pregnancies.
 The Greenwich Street location doubled as a lying-in facility for women who wanted to bear their child.
 In 1846, an angry mob, riled up by Restell's competitors and false claims of murder, descended on her Greenwich Street headquarters and attempted to evict her from the city; 40 policemen restored order.
 Restell, who was wealthy from her business, was arrested a number of times, but was able to buy her way out of trouble, and eventually built a mansion at Fifth Avenue and 52nd Street.

 In 1867, engineer Charles T. Harvey managed to get permission from the New York State Legislature to build a short stretch of elevated track as an experiment on Greenwich Street north of Battery Place.
 The half-mile single-track set-up, which had two stationary engines at each end, attached by cables to a car which the motors shuttled back and forth, was ready for testing by June 1868.
 Harvey filed for personal bankruptcy on Black Friday (1869), resulting from the speculations of Jay Gould and James Fisk, but the company he set up went through several reorganizations and emerged in 1872 as the New York Elevated Railway Company, which utilized steam locomotives to pull cars on a single elevated track that ran up Greenwich and Ninth Avenue to 30th Street, where a connection could be made at the terminal of the Hudson River Railroad.
 Eventually, this would become the IRT Ninth Avenue Line; the elevated tracks were demolished in 1940.

 At the World Trade Center site, Greenwich Street once ran through a neighborhood called Radio Row, which specialized in selling radio parts.
 The neighborhood was demolished in 1962, when the area was condemned to make way for the Construction of the World Trade Center.
 After the World Trade Center was destroyed in the September 11 attacks, the public supported rebuilding a street grid through the World Trade Center site.
 It was ultimately decided to rebuild Cortlandt, Fulton, and Greenwich Streets, which had been destroyed during the original World Trade Center's construction.

 Etymology

-Both Greenwich Street – originally called Greenwich Road – and Greenwich Avenue, with which it is sometimes confused, derive their names from the formerly independent country Greenwich Village, which was subsumed by New York City as the city grew northward.
+Both Greenwich Street, originally called Greenwich Road, and Greenwich Avenue, with which it is sometimes confused, derive their names from the formerly independent Greenwich Village, a rural settlement that was subsumed by New York City as the city grew northward.
 "Greenwich" means "Green village", with the "wich" derived from Latin vicus through Old Saxon wick.
 Of the two roads, Greenwich Street was the shorter, more scenic and popular route to the village, but often flooded until the 19th century, when landfill moved the river's edge farther away.